 Patent drafting is the process of creating a patent application that describes the many characteristics of the invention as well as the technical effects and advantages of the invention.
 The specification and drawings are often the key components of a patent application.
 It is the process of writing claims, drawings, and writing specifications for a patent.
 In order to protect patent rights and ensure their future maintenance, the process of drafting patents is crucial.

 A well-drafted patent application is more likely to be granted quicker and with fewer objections from the Patent Office.
 A poorly written patent application, on the other hand, may result in a lengthy inspection, needless fees, and a waste of time.
 Mostly, an incompetent patent draft would be rejected by the Patent office.
 Hence, the inventor should critically examine the patent draft before filing.
 At the end of the drafting process, we have a patent application that can be filed with a Patent Office.

-We at IIPRD have a Patent Drafting team that is well versed in multiple practice domain and have many years of expertise in drafting a huge number of patents.
-While drafting the patent application, meticulous care should be taken to ensure that the patent application clearly explains the invention and covers every aspect of the invention.
+We at IIPRD have a Patent Drafting team that is well versed and skilled in multiple practice domains, and has many years of expertise in drafting a large number of patents and patent families arising therefrom.
+While drafting a patent application, meticulous care should be taken to ensure that the patent application clearly explains the invention and covers every aspect of the invention.
 Patent drafting is an art that requires subject matter knowledge as well as expertise.

 We at IIPRD provide customized patent drafting to better meet the objectives of each client.
 Our patent experts include professionals with advanced degrees and extensive experience in fields such as chemical, biotechnology, pharmaceuticals, electronics, electrical, software, and mechanical.